firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/llt-jbd-smart-bms-integration-handbook.md

 ## Configuration, UX & Security Notes
 - **Switch phones to English for full menus.** The Xiaoxiang/JBD apps inherit handset language and hide the “Softlock” toggle plus balance thresholds unless you install the admin APK or change locale first.[^18]
+- **Disable the switch port in software, not with jumpers.** If you don’t need the push-button harness, turn the electronic switch off inside Xiaoxiang instead of bridging pads—the board will boot automatically without extra wiring.【F:data/vesc_help_group/text_slices/input_part009.txt†L1485-L1488】
 - **Lower Softlock before fine-balancing.** Disable the 15 mV guard or set the delta deliberately; otherwise the app silently ignores tighter thresholds during top balancing.[^18]
 - **Keep the pack offline when parked.** JBD’s cloud portal can expose your scooter to remote limit changes, so veterans either avoid the online portal altogether or leave default credentials untouched.[^10]
 - **Log everything.** Photograph BMS settings after each session—some builders keep CSV exports—to backtrack when firmware or phone updates scramble parameters.[^10][^18]